COSC3020/tsp-comparison-mjschrader307/README.md

 Using these estimation techniques, the computation time for Local Search clearly scales a lot slower than Held-Karp, and that is also clear just by looking at the theoretical runtime complexities ($O(2^n \cdot n^2)$ vs $O(n^3)$ with n being number of vertices or cities).

 As I understand it, this also makes sense, because Held-Karp is an exact solution, and for a problem like the TSP, that is generally going to have a crazy runtime complexity.
 On the flip side, Local Search is not exact -- it is a heuristic that doesn't always return optimal solutions.

+---

+Sources:
+- computergeek.com for C++ algorithm implementations
+- ChatGPT for some minor assistance in matplotlib plotting and data cleaning as I have never done that before

+**I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.**